Skip to main content

 Use sentence case capitalization

-Use sentence case capitalization for most content, including page titles, headings, subheadings, buttons, and text links, unless a word is a proper noun.
+Use sentence case capitalization for most content, including page titles, headings, subheadings, buttons, text links, and mobile app interface buttons, unless a word is a proper noun.
 Don’t capitalize common words for emphasis or importance.

 Exceptions where we use title capitalization

-• Proper nouns (example: branded terms like “VA.gov,” official program names, state names, names of federal agencies, days of the week and months, compositions such as titles of books, etc.)
+• Proper nouns (such as branded terms like “VA.gov,” official program names, state names, names of federal agencies, days of the week and months, and titles of books)

-• Global navigation, top menu labels (VA Benefits and Health Care; About VA; Find a VA Location)
+• Global navigation and top menu labels (such as VA Benefits and Health Care, About VA, and Find a VA Location)

 Exceptions where we use initial capitalization